 - you suffered personal injury as a result.

-However, you will need to show that a crime took place.
-It will help if you reported the incident promptly to the police and assisted the police with their enquiries, for example, by making a statement or being willing to attend an identity parade.Back to top
+However, you will need to be able to show that a crime took place.
+It will help if you reported the incident promptly to the police and assisted the police with their inquiries.
+This could include making a statement or being willing to attend an identity parade, if asked to do so.